 Skipping indexes, not setting up read replicas, misusing ActiveRecord (think N+1 queries or pulling huge chunks of data into memory), and not managing your connection pool properly are all common mistakes that can drag down performance fast.

-4. No Load Testing
+4. No load testing

 Don’t wait for real traffic to discover problems.
-It’s like stress-testing a bridge before opening it to traffic.

 The scaling process can take a lot of effort and might uncover unexpected issues in your code.
 That’s why it’s so important to trust your app to RoR developers with proven experience who know how to scale it the right way.